Ben-Jacks0n/Balls/README.md

 ```

 ### The Environment
-There are many nodes that you can use to create an environment but I only used two tipes of nodes which are StaticBody2D and Area2D.
+There are many nodes that you can use to create an environment but I only used two types of nodes which are StaticBody2D and Area2D.
 The StaticBody2D is used for platforms to stand on.
 It is also required to have a collision and a mesh as children.

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/1b99f81f-75ec-4ed9-b2f3-a5c38418f6a3)

 Now the Area2D is used for the lava to kill the player.
 Since it doesn't need to interact with the player like bouncing or other physics, I used the Area2D which only checks if an object has entered the area.
-But Area2D nodes still required to have a collision and a mesh as children.
+But Area2D nodes are still required to have a collision and a mesh as children.

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/b8375ff3-46a9-4428-bf3a-c8a1d6534c83)

-Then I attached a script to the lava that checks if an object with the tag "Player" has entered the area then it will trigger the script GameOver() in the current player position. the level.isDead = true will be usefull for later.
+Then I attached a script to the lava that checks if an object with the tag "Player" has entered the area then it will trigger the script GameOver() in the current player position. the level.isDead = true will be useful for later.

 ```GDScript
 extends Area2D